Tony Pep: Boxing career

 During his career, Pep held the Commonwealth super featherweight title, the IBO lightweight title and the Canadian lightweight and featherweight titles.
+In December of 1985 Pep defeated Ian Clyde to win the Canadian featherweight championship.
+In February of 1992 Pep defeated Paul Harvey to win the Commonwealth super featherweight title.
 He made an unsuccessful bid for the WBO super featherweight title, losing a 12-round unanimous decision to Regilio Tuur on March 9, 1995.
-On June 14, 1998, Tony Pep fought Floyd Mayweather and lost by unanimous decision.
+In September of 1995 Pep lost the Commonwealth super featherweight title to Justin Juuko.